FluffyLabs/typeberry/benchmarks/README.md

 If a JSON file `<benchmark-name>/expected/<file>.json` exists, the benchmark runner will additionally compare the results of execution with the expected results.
+The format of the file is the same as the `output` JSON file.

+If the exact results are not that important, and we only care about the `fastest` case.
+It's possible to set `results` to a `null` value in the `expected` file.

 The summary of execution of the benchmarks is created in `./results.json` and `./results.txt` files.
 When benchmarks are running on Github, the latter will be posted as a comment to the PR.